-The University is committed to providing a high-quality, liberal education.
-It is our belief that the best education takes place in a challenging and humanizing environment, one that fosters intellectual growth and personal development.
-We are interested in students who possess high levels of motivation, involvement, commitment, and accomplishment.
+The University believes that the best education takes place in a challenging and humanizing environment, one that fosters intellectual growth and personal development.
+We want students who possess high levels of motivation, involvement, commitment, and accomplishment.

 Selection Criteria

 Candidates who apply to the University of Redlands will be evaluated individually by admissions officers or the Faculty Review Committee.
 The following factors are considered: